prototypefund/iconet-Foundation-funkwhale/docs/administrator_documentation/installation_docs/migrate.md

 On your {term}`destination server`, follow the [installation guide](debian.md).
 Skip the following steps:

 - Don't enable the `unaccent` and `citext` extensions when you set up the database.
-- Don't run the `manage.py migrate` command to migrate the database.
+- Don't run the `funkwhale-manage migrate` command to migrate the database.
 - Don't create a superuser.

 Once you have finished the installation, stop the Funkwhale services.
 These shouldn't be running when you copy your existing data over.